durandaltheta/sthread/README.md

 ```

 ### Type Checking
 Payload `st::data` types can also be checked with `bool st::data::is<T>()` (returns `true` if types match, else `false`) which is useful if a message's data might contain several different potential types.
+If `st::data` is unallocated then `st::data::is<T>()` will always return `false` (`st::data::operator bool()` conversion will also be `false`).

 Additionally, the type stored in `st::data` can be cast to a reference with a call to `T& st::data::cast_to<T>()`.
 However, this functionality is only safe when used inside of an `st::data::is<T>()` check.

 WARNING: `st::data` can store a payload of any type.
 However, this behavior can be confusing with regard to c-style `const char*` strings. c-style strings are just pointers to memory, and the user is responsible for ensuring that said memory is accessible outside of the scope when the message is sent.
-Typically, it is safe to send c-style strings with a hardcoded value, as this is normally stored in the program's data.
+Typically, it is safe to send c-style strings with a hardcoded value, as such strings are stored in the program's global data.
 However, local stack arrays of characters, or, even worse, allocated c-strings must be carefully considered when sending over a message.

 A simple workaround to these headaches is to encapsulate c-style strings within a c++ `std::string`.